 A Registration Form must be completed and a non-refundable registration fee paid.
 The registration form does not guarantee a place at Rowan but will ensure that the Registrar keeps parents informed of available places.

-Girls joining in the Early Years will be assessed through observation and teacher/pupil interaction.
+Girls joining in our Preschool will be assessed through observation and teacher/pupil interaction.
 Places will be offered in the order that registrations are received.
 If the year group is full, then a waiting list will apply on a first come, first served basis with sibling preference.

 Entry in to Reception